 The label formally opened for business with a party at the Four Seasons Hotel in New York City on May 7.
 Another party was staged at the Hotel Bel-Air in Los Angeles three days later.
-Among the guests at the second event was Bill Wyman of the Rolling Stones, Micky Dolenz of the Monkees and comedy icon Groucho Marx.
+Among the guests at the second event were Bill Wyman of the Rolling Stones, Micky Dolenz of the Monkees and comedy icon Groucho Marx.

 Maggie Bell, formerly of Stone the Crows and best known for her cameo on Rod Stewart's "Every Picture Tells a Story," was the first act to sign at the label.
 In Led Zeppelin: The Oral History of the World’s Greatest Rock Band, she recalled the grandiosity of the L.A. event: “There was a great launch party at the Bel-Air Hotel with pink flamingos and doves,” she said.
 In the same book, an Atlantic executive recalled a bit of an embarrassing moment for Bell: “Maggie goes to Groucho Marx, ‘I’m so honored to meet you.’
 Groucho goes, ‘F— that, show us your t—.’
 Right there in front of everyone.”

 Swan Song’s British launch was delayed due to Grant’s efforts to extricate himself from a longstanding partnership with noted producer Mickie Most.
 The English party was held on Halloween at Chislehurst Caves and was replete with strippers, men eating fire, and magicians.
 In a nod to guitarist Jimmy Page's interest in occultist Aleister Crowley, the invitation opened with the latter’s infamous quote: “Do what thou wilt … ”